-(This commentary was originally published by YES!
-Magazine, January 19, 2018)
+(Commentary originally published by YES!
+Magazine, January 21, 2021)